davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 If a model has 4 Health left she must start making Morale checks at the start of its activation.
 She rolls 1D20 and adds her Will stat plus any other relevant modifiers, against the target number 10 plus 1 for each Health lost.

-If the company leader is within 6" of her she may use the leaders Will stat in place of her own.

 If the roll is equal or higher than the target number she may remain in the battle as normal.

-If the roll is lower than the target number she will flee using both her movement and Sprint action to get to the nearest table edge.
+If the roll is lower than the target number she will flee using both her Move and Sprint action to get to the nearest table edge.
 She takes the safest way away from enemies.

 Critical Hit